An Explicit M1 Radiation-hydrodynamics Scheme for 3D Protostellar Evolution: Computational Procedure

 We implement the RHD scheme described in Section~\ref{sec:improved_scheme} into the self-gravitating magnetohydrodynamics code with adaptive mesh refinement, SFUMATO \citep{Matsumoto_2007}.
 Several updated versions of SFUMATO have been developed to incorporate RT, including SFUMATO-RT \citep{Sugimura_et_al_2020}, which is based on ray tracing, and SFUMATO-M1 \citep{Fukushima_and_Yajima_2021}, which employs the M1 closure method combined with the RSLA.
 These extensions have been applied to a variety of astrophysical simulations, and the implementation presented here further broadens the code's applicability.

-We solve Equations~\eqref{eq_basic:rho}, \eqref{eq:E_gas}--\eqref{eq:hatG}, and \eqref{eq:Nrad}--\eqref{eq:Gprime}, together with the Poisson equation, using an operator-splitting method at each time step.
+We solve Equations~\eqref{eq_basic:rho}, \eqref{eq:E_gas}--\eqref{eq:hatG}, and \eqref{eq:Nrad}--\eqref{eq:bmGprime}, together with the Poisson equation, using an operator-splitting method at each time step.
 We decompose the equations into the following five parts and solve them in order.
 In what follows, we describe the solution procedure for each step in some detail.
-The treatment of the photon number density is identical to the radiation energy density and omitted here for brevity.
+Because the density and temperature of each cell evolve during every substep, the optical depth of a cell also varies accordingly.
+Thus, the redistribution of the radiation components based on Equations~\eqref{eq:distribute_ST} and \eqref{eq:distribute_RN} is also performed at every substep in which the effects of radiation are involved.
+The detailed procedure for this redistribution is described below.
+The treatment of the photon-number density is identical to the radiation energy density and omitted here for brevity.